ryerac/AJeff/README.md

 - Control speaker volume and speaker or microphone mute state
 - Send media keys and keyboard shortcuts
 - Organise layouts into named scenes and switch between them from the device
-- Choose bundled icons, recolour SVG icons, or upload your own artwork
+- Choose bundled icons (See credits), recolour SVG icons, or upload your own artwork
 - Show state-aware icons for actions such as mute
 - Extend the action palette through plugins

-AJeff stores bindings and settings locally.
+AJeff stores bindings and settings locally in a local `%APPDATA%/Jeffdock` folder.
 Its built-in actions do not require an online account or cloud service.

 ## Supported hardware

+Windows only.

 The currently included device profile is: